-Jan Barber, Age 62 - Chairman
+Jan Barber - Vice Chairman

 Jan has over 20 years' experience in the mutual financial services sector, having held various senior positions in two medium-to-large building societies.
-Jan became Chairman in 2015 and brings a wealth of relevant skills to the Committee of Management, particularly in the areas of customer services, sales management, team performance and regulatory compliance.
-Having been semi-retired since 2009 Jan finds time to help and support local charities close to her home in Cookridge, Leeds and in her spare time she enjoys gardening, walking and reading.
+Jan served as Chairman from 2015 to 2018 and brings a wealth of relevant skills to the Committee of Management, particularly in the areas of customer services, sales management, team performance and regulatory compliance.
+Having been semi-retired since 2009 Jan finds time to help and support local charities close to her home in Leeds and in her spare time she enjoys gardening, walking and reading.